 05 of 09

 Another winning native for the understory of your mature trees, Tiarella cordifolia blooms its heart out for six weeks in the spring.
 The rest of the time, you can expect your healthy plants to be busy spreading by runners to form an attractive (but not invasive) clump of plants sporting lobed leaves with red veins.
-Foam flowers do appreciate moisture, so if your tree canopy is dense enough to act like an umbrella, you should irrigate plants with an inch of water per week.
+Foam flowers do appreciate moisture, so if your tree canopy is dense enough to act as an umbrella, you should irrigate plants with an inch of water per week.

 06 of 09

 The hosta is ubiquitous but never bland; the explosion in breeding efforts means you can populate the garden under your trees with mammoth or teacup specimens, gold foliage or blue, and broad leaves or narrow ones.
-Hostas are very long-lived plant that grow and multiply slowly over the years.
+Hostas are very long-lived plants that grow and multiply slowly over the years.
 Although they do tolerate drought, you will find that water is like fertilizer to a hosta: with plenty to drink, the plants will achieve their greatest potential.

 07 of 09